A 21st Century Electricity System

 Non-Financially Incentivising Innovation and New Technologies

 New technologies from innovative start-ups are actively prevented from developing their plant as contracts are only considered following grant of planning permission, which itself follows the study and reservation of grid connections.
-Therefore for a large plant, millions of pounds (which an innovative start-up does not have) are needed before the contractual cover is offered which would provide the revenue underpinning required for investors to put in the money needed for the grid connection and planning applications.
-It’s a Catch 22.
-A second Catch 22 is that many investors won’t invest without a reasonable expectation of long term contractual underpinning of revenues, which cannot be granted unless the technology is developed.
+Therefore for a large plant, millions of pounds (which an innovative start-up does not have) are needed before the contractual cover is offered.
+However, investors expect this cover before putting in their money, which start-ups need for the grid connection and planning applications.
+It’s a Catch-22.

 • Permitting grid connection applications to be applied for prior to grant of planning would considerably reduce the up-front risks and timescales of any project.